 About the Firecracker 5K

-The 2019 Firecracker 5K, hosted by PR Races, celebrated its 10th anniversary on Independence Day.
-It was my 7th consecutive year of running what has become one of my favorite races.
+The 2021 Firecracker 5K, hosted by PR Races, celebrated its 12th anniversary on Independence Day.
+It was my 9th consecutive year of running what has become one of my favorite races, and it was fabulous running it live this year after having to complete it virtually last year.
 I can’t think of a better way to kick off the celebration of our nation’s birthday than with a fun morning of hanging out and running with my friends.
 Race organizers made a donation to the USO-Metro with proceeds from the race.

-I love this year’s shirt, especially the color and the softness of the fabric.
-You know I love the women’s cut and appreciate when a race makes the effort to please both men and women.
-I even wore the shirt (with white shorts) to our block party on the evening of July 4th.
+For once I guessed and ordered the correct size and didn’t have to exchange it after the race.
+I love the women’s cut and appreciate it when a race makes the effort to please both men and women.

 Ready to Run

 I arrived at Reston Town Center around 7:30 for the 8 AM race.
 Somehow in the process of pinning on my bib and spraying myself thoroughly with sunscreen, I set my sunglasses back in my car and didn’t miss them until I’d walked several blocks from the parking garage to the race venue.
 Even with my visor pulled down I knew the sun would bother me, but decided to suck it up and not go back and get my sunglasses.